Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Introduction

+Another issue that has not yet been addressed is how SML, which distinguishes between two circular polarization states, can be reconciled with the surface plasmon polariton (SPP), which only exists for TM polarization.
+In other words, a strict SML rule implies that all Bragg modes, including surface waves, must have a well-defined circular polarization, which is not possible when the Bragg mode is an SPP.

-This letter explores the interplay between polarization and optical momenta on a plasmonic holey GPM.
-We propose a scattering formulation that clarifies how SML appears.
-Our formulation has three strong assets.
+In this article, we propose a scattering formulation that clarifies how SML appears in a plasmonic holey GPM.
+Our formulation has three strong assets with respect to previous theoretical works.
 First, it shows that the SML appears from the geometry of the unit cell.
-Second, it demonstrates that the SML rules are approximate for the spin due to the elliptical projection onto the GPM of the circularly polarized (CP) diffraction orders.
+Second, it demonstrates that the SML rules are only approximate when predicting polarization, due to the elliptical projection onto the GPM of the circularly polarized diffraction orders.
 Third, it enables a direct comparison with experimental data.
-The validity of our findings is confirmed by the excellent agreement between theory and the experimental determination of the polarization states associated with each of the diffracted Bragg modes with a Mueller polarimetry performed in the optical Fourier space.
+The validity of our findings is confirmed by the excellent agreement between theory and new experimental data of the polarization states associated with each of the diffracted Bragg modes, determined via Mueller polarimetry performed in the optical Fourier space.